richm/linux-system-roles-aide/README.md

 ### aide_init

+Initializes the AIDE database.

+Default: `false`

+Type: `bool`

+### aide_fetch_db

-Initializes the AIDE database and fetches it from the remote nodes to store it on the controller node
+Fetches database from the remote nodes to store it on the controller node

 Default: `false`